 • Undergraduate

-Florida International University’s Virtual Tabadul: Creating Language-Learning Community Through Virtual Reality brings together college-aged youth from Algeria, Morocco, and the United States for language learning and community building through virtual reality (VR).
-Participants engage in one-on-one exchange meetings in VR spaces that are entirely accessible from their cell phones and that represent everyday scenes in their home countries (e.g. an outdoor market, a restaurant, a university classroom, etc.).
-By completing real-world pedagogic tasks together in both English and Arabic, participants develop language proficiency, socio-cultural openness, and cultural humility.
+Florida International University’s Virtual Tabadul brings together college-aged youth from Algeria, Morocco, and the United States for language learning and community building through virtual reality (VR).
+Participants engage in one-on-one exchange meetings in VR spaces that are entirely viewable from their cell phones and that represent everyday scenes in their communities (e.g. an outdoor market, a restaurant, a university classroom, etc.).
+By completing real-world pedagogic tasks together in both English and Arabic, participants develop language proficiency and interpersonal skills.

 Activities